dmlc/dgl/examples/pytorch/sampling/dis_sampling/README.md

 ### Usage

 To run the following demos, you need to start trainer and sampler process on different machines by changing the `--ip`.
+You can also change the number of sampler by the `--num-sampler` option.

 ### Neighbor Sampling & Skip Connection